ant-antivirus/project-atom/readme.rst

 Project ATOM was created for web application.

-This project will support the multiple users to manage website on front-end and back-end.
+This project will support small business to manage employee or customer.

 We using CodeIgniter for base framework.